 The simpler methodology corresponds to an approach, which takes into account activity rates derived from data of comparable installations or from literature data.
-Here, it is assumed, that the required activity data (according to CORINAIR90) are not available (see Equation (1)).
-In practice, statistics (see also Section 6), which often provides only the production of pig iron in [Mg/a], have to be used.
+Here, it is assumed, that

 In order to approximate activity data referring to the energy input into blast furnace cowpers in [GJ/a] the specific blast furnace gas consumption and the lower heating value have to be taken into account as given e.g. in Equation (2):